React Apps with React, GraphQL, Flux, Relay (by Samer Buna from Pluralsight) (in progress!)

 - Babel enables ES2015 Earlier stages according to TC39

-to be a direct property of the class (not within the contructor) - Convert
+- Move the stateto be a direct property of the class (not within the contructor)

-function to be a property of the class instead, allowing use of arrow fn, which means we no longer need to manually.bind(this)
+- Convert onChangefunction to be a property of the class instead, allowing use of arrow fn, which means we no longer need to manually.bind(this)anymore, and so theconstructorfunction may be removed

 - Move